stefanbu/WIISEL-SApp/README.md

 Thanks to a wireless system and several sensors embedded into the insole, the data captured by the movement of the foot are sent first to a mobile device and later to a server, so that the evolution of a patient can be monitored remotely in terms of gait, fall risk, activity and mobility.

-Partners envolved in the development:
+Partners involved in the development:

 - Fundació Privada CETEMMSA (CETEMMSA), Spain